spine-tools/Spine-Toolbox/docs/source/spine_db_editor/getting_started.rst

 Getting Started
 ***************

-This section gives a short outline on how to get started using the editor and how to navigate the ui.
+This section gives a short outline on how to get started using the editor and how to navigate the UI.
 Information about the settings for the editor can be found in :ref:`DB editor settings`.

 .. contents::